helq/the-little-cppler-book/09-content-block-2.1.md

 <!--
    -2. recursive functions, input, pass by reference, arrays, and string operations
    -  * introduce the magic of recursive functions
-   -  * show examples of input from the user
    -  * show how variables passed as value don't change while passed by reference do
-   -  * show things to get wrong with input from the user (from wrong type to unexpected
-   -    stuff from spaces, tabs and newlines)
    -  * introduce arrays
    -  * show how arrays behave differently from any other value, and how they appear to be
    -    always pass by reference and not by value